 partnerships, and will possess a successful track record of

-securing major gifts with the experience of raising at least $1
+securing major gifts, along with experience of raising at least $1

 million annually.
 A demonstrated commitment to diversity, equity,